ChaosNuggets/MuckSeedFinder/README.md

 ### Second Step: Downloading the Seed Finder

-Go to the releases tab on GitHub, click on the latest release, and download one of the dll files.
-I think the fast reset dll works fine but if you want to be safe there's a no fast reset dll you can download as well.
-(Fast reset finds seeds faster as the name suggests)
+Go to the releases tab on GitHub, click on the latest release, and download the dll file.

 ### Third Step: Putting the dll file inside your plugins folder